 SPA 222 The Hispanic-American Experience Through Literature (4) (4, 0) This course covers the development of Hispanic-American societies from their beginnings to the multi-ethnic character that marks them today.
 Emphasis will be given to the relationship between Europe and America and its consequences on major authors and literary works.
-Prerequisite: "C" or better in SPA 109 or Placement Test IAI course Number: H3 910D themes.
-Authors and nations are selected according to their representative character.
-(On demand) Prerequisite: Entry by Placement Test or permission of the Department.
+Prerequisite: "C" or better in SPA 109 or Placement Test IAI course Number: H3 910D demand) Prerequisite: Entry by Placement Test or permission of the Department.
 IAI Course Number: H3 916